GabrielaVidales/SmilX/README.md

 ## Usage

-SMILX can be used through the **online web application** or by running it locally.
+SmilX can be used through the **online web application** or by running it locally.

 - #### Online (recommended)